GE unexpectedly removes its CEO

 "GE remains a fundamentally strong company with great businesses and tremendous talent.
 It is a privilege to be asked to lead this iconic company," Culp said in a statement.
 "We will be working very hard in the coming weeks to drive superior execution, and we will move with urgency."

+In other words, exactly the opposite of the situation at GE.
+Despite the strong economy and booming stock market, GE's stock price has crashed by nearly two-thirds since the end of 2016.
+Longtime CEO Jeff Immelt was replaced by Flannery, a 30-year GE veteran, in August 2017.

-GE (GE) has been hobbled by years of poorly timed deals and needless complexity.
-To pay off debt and jump-start the stock, GE is selling off countless businesses, including its century-old railroad division, Thomas Edison's light-bulb unit, Baker Hughes and the health-care unit that makes MRI machines.
+GE (GE) has been hobbled by years of poorly timed deals and needless complexity that predate Flannery's time as CEO.

+To pay off debt and jump-start the stock, Flannery announced plans to sell many of GE's businesses, including its century-old railroad division, Thomas Edison's light-bulb unit, Baker Hughes (BHGE) and the health-care unit that makes MRI machines.

+But Flannery's turnaround plan failed to instill confidence.
+GE's shares plunged by nearly one-third this year as investors worried about the company's mounting debt and shrinking profit.

+The sell-off accelerated last month after GE said that two of its gas turbines failed, forcing the closure of power plants.
+The turbine trouble could tarnish GE Power's reputation and hurt sales at a time it's strapped for cash.

-The company was booted from the Dow earlier this year.
-Last week the company's market value fell below $100 billion for the first time since March 2009.
+GE, an original member of the Dow since 1896, was booted from the exclusive index over the summer.
+Last week GE's market value fell below $100 billion for the first time since March 2009.
+As recently as 2004, GE was the most valuable company in America, worth nearly $400 billion.